-Institute ensures optimal allocation and utilization of the available financial recourses for maintenance of various facilities through regular meetings with stakeholders.
-The budget allocation is factual, as it is done department-wise, leading to highest utilization of allocated budget.
+''' Institute ensures optimal allocation and utilization of the available financial recourses for maintenance of various facilities through regular meetings with stakeholders.
+The budget allocation is factual, as it is done department-wise, leading to highest utilization of allocated budget. '''

-- 1. Laboratory: The Laboratories are regularly maintained by Lab Incharge and assistant.
+1. Laboratory: The Laboratories are regularly maintained by Lab Incharge and assistant.
 Preventive maintenance is carried in-house and record is documented.
 Equipments are maintained properly and serviced periodically.
-Institute follows defined Upgradation/write off Policy of equipment. - 2.
-Library: Regular issue and return of the books is assured by library software.
-The maintenance of the reading room and stock verification of library books is done regularly by library staff. - 3.
-Sports: Maintenance of sports equipment is supervised by college sports in-charge. - 4.Computers: All necessary software are installed and maintained by Laboratory assistant.
-Regular maintenance work is carried through Institute level maintenance cell.
-In case of major break down, external agencies are deployed. - 5.
-Classrooms: The College has various committees for maintenance and upkeep of infrastructure. - 6.Other Maintenance: Regular cleaning of water tanks, water purifiers, garbage disposal, pest control, landscaping and maintenance of lawns.
+The institute follows the defined Upgradation/write off Policy of equipment.

+2. Library: Regular issue and return of the books is assured by library software.
+The maintenance of the reading room and stock verification of library books is done regularly by library staff.

+3. Sports: Maintenance of sports equipment is supervised by the college sports in charge.

+4. Computers: All necessary software are installed and maintained by Laboratory assistant.
+Regular maintenance work is carried through the Institute level maintenance cell.
+In case of a major breakdown, external agencies are deployed.

+5. Classrooms: The College has various committees for the maintenance and upkeep of infrastructure.

+6. Other Maintenance: Regular cleaning of water tanks, water purifiers, garbage disposal, pest control, landscaping and maintenance of lawns.

 File Description Documents

 Upload any additional information View File

-Paste link for additional information https://drive.google.com/file/d/laYQ02weL9uo 7ckwaVK0ZdjdG3hFdZinZ/view?usp=share link
+Paste link for additional information https://drive.google.com/file/d/1ZlQ-zuzvK AiQmDbZ0ymhZHOkBQRPNffD/view?usp=sharing